chicken-teriyaki-cup-rice/chicken-teriyaki-cup-rice/README.md

 My projects here are <ins>not</ins> meant to figure out what the canonical answer is but rather to:

 1. discover what questions I don't have answers to.
-2. which assumptions I thought were correct might not be. \
+2. discover which assumptions I thought were correct, might not be.

 I'm open to new opportunities.
 You can reach me at [at]ndmframework on twitter.
 Let's figure it out together!